Verian-Standard/page/index.md

   </div>
   <div class="card">
     <h3>3.
 Adversarial Resilience</h3>
     <p>Can the claim be interpreted in bad faith?
 This final check addresses ambiguity that could be exploited.
-The protocol flags and resolves these issues for user transparency and robustness.</p>
+The protocol flags and resolves these issues for user transparency and robustness by using commonly understood truth finding algorithms.</p>
   </div>
 </div>